-The number of RTUs awarded are based on the volume weighted average price of all Trust Units traded on the TSX for the five trading days immediately preceding the date on which the compensation is awarded.
+The number of RTUs awarded is based on the volume weighted average price of all Trust Units traded on the TSX for the five trading days immediately preceding the date on which the compensation is awarded.
 The RTUs earn distributions based on the same distributions paid on the Trust Units, and such distributions translate into additional RTUs.
 The initial RTUs, and RTUs acquired through distribution reinvestment, are credited to each person's account and are not issued to the employee or Board member until they redeem such RTUs.
 For employees, the RTUs will be redeemed and paid out in Trust Units by December 31 of the year in which the RTUs have vested.

 The RTUs subject to performance conditions will be subject to both internal and external measures consisting of both absolute and relative performance over a three-year period.
-Killam accounts for the RTUs subject to performance conditions under the fair value method of accounting, and uses the Monte-Carlo simulation pricing model to determine the fair value, which allows for the incorporation of the market based performance hurdles that must be met before the RTUs subject to performance conditions vest.
+Killam accounts for the RTUs subject to performance conditions under the fair value method of accounting and uses the Monte-Carlo simulation pricing model to determine the fair value, which allows for the incorporation of the market-based performance hurdles that must be met before the RTUs subject to performance conditions vest.

 The RTUs are considered a financial liability because there is a contractual obligation for the Trust to deliver Trust Units (which are accounted for as liabilities, but presented as equity instruments under IAS 32) upon conversion of the RTUs.
 The RTUs are measured at fair value with changes flowing through the consolidated statements of income and comprehensive income.
-The fair value of the vested RTUs as at December 31, 2023, is \$5.7 million, which includes \$2.1 million related to RTUs subject to performance conditions (December 31, 2022 - \$4.2 million and \$1.5 million).
-For the year ended December 31, 2023, compensation expense of \$2.7 million (year ended December 31, 2022 - \$2.2 million) has been recognized in respect of the RTUs.
+The fair value of the vested RTUs as at December 31, 2024, is \$5.9 million, which includes \$1.7 million related to RTUs subject to performance conditions (December 31, 2023 - \$5.7 million and \$2.1 million).
+For the year ended December 31, 2024, compensation expense of \$3.2 million (year ended December 31, 2023 - \$2.7 million) has been recognized in respect of the RTUs.